fluorspar20/saas-backend/README.md

 ## Usage

-Kindly go through the documentation to get a complete understanding of the allowed queries and schema objects.
-Here are few possible (and userful) queries that one might want to make:
+Kindly go through the documentation, which can be found at `/doc/index.html`, to get a complete understanding of the allowed queries and schema objects.
+Here are few possible (and useful) queries that one might want to make:

 - Get the CIK of all the companies